SAP/ui5-typescript/beta-statement.md

 1. Currently, the type definitions are single files (one per UI5 library), but published as *one* big package on npm.
 We consider releasing one package per library.

     * A complete switch would mean that the dependencies to the types need to be changed (i.e. replace the dependency in package.json by one dependency per library).
+    * UPDATE: we will NOT change the current delivery from a separate package to within the libraries for the time being.
+This eases staying on an older version of the types while updating the UI5 runtime (this is one of the options to mitigate incompatible changes in the types).

 1. We intend to rename the type definition packages from @openui5/ts-types-esm to @openui5/types (and the same for @sapui5).
 This step will probably happen together with ending the "beta" phase.

     * Adapting to this means changing the dependency name of the types in package.json once you transition from using the "beta" types to the "final" ones.
-    * UPDATE: we will NOT change the current delivery from a separate package to within the libraries for the time being.
-This eases staying on an older version of the types while updating the UI5 runtime (this is one of the options to mitigate incompatible changes in the types).
+    * UPDATE: for release 1.113 @openui5/types and @sapui5/types have been published for the first time. the "ts-types-esm" variants will be released a few more times, then no longer updated.

 ## What is the plan regarding different TypeScript versions?
 Which ones will each type definition release be compatible with?